Skip to content

 5. For field trips and other extracurricular activities held off school premises, student medication will be stored in a secure location determined appropriate by the activity supervisor, keeping in mind the manufacturer’s or health care practitioner’s storage instructions.

 7. Parents may send daily doses of medication with the student.
-If larger quantities are preferred, a 5 day supply may be brought to school by the parent/guardian.
-No more than a 5 day supply of medication will be stored at the school.
+If larger quantities are preferred, no more than a 90day supply may be brought to school by the parent/guardian and stored at the school.

 8. Parent/guardian shall be asked to pick up any medication that remains at school at the end of the school year or upon dismissal of the student.